Is your life ruled by sugar addiction?

 You can rent it from Amazon; your local library may also have a copy to borrow for free.
 Here’s the YouTube Trailer:

-There’s so much more to talk about, let’s take 30 days to do it!
+There’s so much more to talk about!
 Please feel free to add comments and suggestions, highs and lows, whatever you are thinking, as we break our sugar addiction together!